DETAILED ACTION

 As to claim 18, Liu teaches a cleaning assembly comprising a processor and a memory storing a computer program (i.e. a controller or controller function inherent to the assembly), the program causing the processor to obtain a water feeding request for each of a floor cleaning component and a clothes cleaning component (para.
 34), the floor cleaning component including a base station water tank 50 (fig. 2), a movable member water tank 32 (fig. 4), and a base station washing tank 41 (fig. 3); determine that one of the components is in a water feeding state (para.
 34, controlling of inlet valve 22 would necessarily include a determination that a component is in a water feeding state); and control water feeding to another of the components based on a water feeding request for the another component (para.
 34, water inlet may be controlled to feed both components at the same time), controlling the base station water tank 50 to feed water to the movable member water tank 32 (para.
 43, water can be fed from the base station 40 which may be include base station water tank 50 as the water source, para.
 38), and controlling the base station water tank 50 to feed water to the base station washing tank 41 (paras.
 38-39).

-One of ordinary skill in the art would have recognized as obvious a processor configuration that includes controlling water feeding to the floor cleaning component based on a water feeding request in response to (i.e. during) a water feeding state of the clothes cleaning component based on the teachings of Liu.
+One of ordinary skill in the art would have also recognized as obvious a processor configuration that includes controlling water feeding to the floor cleaning component based on a water feeding request in response to (i.e. during) a water feeding state of the clothes cleaning component based on the teachings of Liu.
 Liu teaches that water may be fed to both components alone or at the same time (para.
 34).
 Liu thus provides evidence that such simultaneous water feeding was known and would be expected to perform as intended.
 One of ordinary skill in the art would have had a reasonable expectation of success of the claimed processor configuration, in particular determining that one component is in a water feeding state, controlling water feeding to another of the components upon a feeding request, and further in particular feeding water to the floor cleaning component based on a feeding request in response to the clothes cleaning component being in a water feeding state.

 Therefore, the claimed invention would have been obvious at its effective filing date.

 As to claim 19, Liu teaches that each of the components includes a water inlet valve 22 (para.
-34) and controlling the valve to open to feed water to either or both of the components through respective first and second passages of a three-way passage structure (valve 22, see fig. 1).
+34) and controlling the valve to open to feed water to each of the two components through respective first and second passages of a three-way passage structure (valve 22, see fig. 1).
 As discussed above, one of ordinary skill in the art would have recognized as obvious to determine that a component is in a water feeding state and control water feeding to another component based on a feeding request.

 As to claim 21, Liu teaches controlling water feeding to the base station water tank 50 to reach a threshold (para.
 38).